FPGA-MAFIA/fpga_mafia_wiki/docs/TFM/projectTool/Walkthrough.md

 ### 5. Run ls -l in shell to see all the generated toolchain files.
 >   ls -l

-make sure you have the files:
+make sure you have created the files:
 - crt0.S
 - link.common.ld
-- alive.c
 - alive_rv32i.c.s
 - alive_rv32i.elf
 - alive_rv32i_elf.txt